WRITER AT WORK T-shirt from Mr Edit. Essential kit. Click on the

 bombs onto a London underground train.

 helpful information.
 Thanks.
+And thanks again."

 "You're the first person who's properly explained

 "Lots to think about here.
-But I wouldn't want you
+Very helpful

 "You're the man!
 Love and kisses."